Financing and funding

 At Waltz, we're breaking down barriers to make DSCR loans more accessible for non-U.S. real estate investors.
 These are some of the most common problems foreign nationals face and how we help you overcome them:

-• Proof of income: Even though DSCR loans are based on the property’s performance, it’s still important to know how you earned your money and what your bank statements look like.
+• Proof of income.
+Even though DSCR loans are based on the property’s performance, it’s still important to know how you earned your money and what your bank statements look like.
 Typically, we'll ask for documents like Financial Statements, Bank Statements, income source information, and other relevant paperwork to comprehensively understand your financial situation.
+We make it easy for you to upload onto our platform in a fully digital experience.

 Apply for a DSCR loan with Waltz